afawcett/streamingcomponent/README.md

 Documentation
 -------------

-This is working in progress, there is also a blog to follow with more details on the architecture.
+This is work in progress, there is also a blog to follow with more details on the architecture.
 In short it leverages Lightning Container Component with a small NodeJS browser app to connect to the Streaming API and proxy messages back to the outer Lightning Component.

 ~~~~
 <aura:component implements="flexipage:availableForAllPageTypes">